fiskl-accounting/help-docs/docs/Core-Features/Accounting/Reports/profit-and-loss.md

 5. **Use it for forecasting**: Your P&L can inform budget planning and financial projections

 :::note
-Click on any total in the detailed view to see all related transactions, helping you investigate specific entries.
+Click on any total in the detailed view to drill down to all related transactions, helping you investigate specific entries.
 :::

 ## Exporting and Sharing Your Profit and Loss Report